CyVerse-learning-materials/SciApps_guide/annotation.rst

 The Annotation Tutorial
 ---------------------------
 This tutorial is a step-by-step guide for the Bioinformatics workshop of 2017 Plant Genome & Biotechnology meeting.
 It will cover the basic steps of using SciApps for performing annotation.
-Please refer to the above sections for more details.

 ----